A Simulation Study Evaluating Phase I Clinical Trial Designs for Combinational Agents: Introduction

-With so many novel methods available, we have relatively little knowledge about which methods are superior under which scenarios.
-Riviere et al. \citep{riviere2015competing} compared 6 phase I designs for combinational agents that are either algorithm-based or model-based.
-This paper claimed that all designs were optimized to improve the percentage of correct MTD selection before comparison.
-However, such claim itself is questionable as it is impossible to achieve optimization using a universal set of parameters under diverse scenarios.
-Based on the sensitivity analyses this paper conducted, different sets of parameters actually could achieve optimization under different scenarios.
-Therefore, the parameter selection in the paper seems to be subjective, which makes the design comparison less meaningful.
-Another limitation of this paper is that it did not discuss in detail about the influences of different model settings, although sensitivity analyses were presented.
-Hirakawa et al. \citep{hirakawa2015comparative} compared performances of 5 model-based designs for combinational agents.
-But this paper didn't explore much about parameter effect beyond cohort size.
-Harrington et al. \citep{harrington2013adaptive} just reviewed some algorithm-based and model-based combinational agents designs, and discussed their advantages and limitations without simulation studies.
-None of above papers included model-assisted designs as they were published in earlier days.
-Moreover, the feasibility of parameter tuning and influences of design parameters while using model-based designs were not well investigated.
-To provide a more recent view of phase I clinical trial designs for combinational agents, we conducted a simulation study to evaluate the performances of various designs.
-Our study is different with previous review papers in several aspects: (1) we included two novel model-assisted designs in the study, (2) for designs containing tuning parameters that are without authors' recommendations, we tried different sets of parameters to investigate their influences instead of using single subjectively selected set of design parameter, (3) we conducted a separate set of simulations in which early stopping is allowed when 12 patients have been assigned to the same dose combination, and (4) besides summary of each design's characteristics, we also discussed about potential reasons that led to their performances.
+With so many novel methods available yet very limited implementation in oncology trials, we have relatively little knowledge about which methods are superior under which scenarios.
+Riviere et al. \citep{riviere2015competing} compared six phase I designs for combinational agents that are either algorithm-based or model-based.
+Their paper claimed that all designs were optimized to improve the percentage of correct MTD selection before comparison.
+However, such claim itself is questionable as it is impossible to achieve optimization under diverse scenarios using a universal set of parameters.
+Based on the sensitivity analyses the authors have conducted, different scenarios actually required different parameter sets to achieve optimization.
+Therefore, simply comparing results using single set of design parameters makes the comparison less meaningful.
+Another limitation of this study is that it did not discuss in detail about the influences of different design settings, although sensitivity analyses were presented.
+Hirakawa et al. \citep{hirakawa2015comparative} compared performances of five model-based designs for combinational agents.
+But this paper did not explore effects of design parameter beyond cohort size.
+Harrington et al. \citep{harrington2013adaptive} reviewed some algorithm-based and model-based combinational agents designs, and discussed their advantages and limitations without simulation studies.
+None of the above papers included the recently developed model-assisted designs as they were published in earlier days.
+Moreover, the feasibility of parameter tuning and the influences of design parameters for the model-based designs were investigated in a limited fashion.
+Later Pan et al. \citep{pan2020keyboard} compared two-dimensional BOIN, two-dimensional Keyboard, and Continual reassessment method for partial ordering (POCRM) \citep{wages2011continual,wages2011dose}.
+However, POCRM was the only model-based design in the comparison.
+Moreover, similar to those review studies mentioned above, this one did not explore effects of design parameters for POCRM.
+To provide a more recent view of phase I clinical trial designs for combinational agents, we conducted a simulation study to evaluate the performances of various designs under comprehensive scenarios.